 How do you design and organize the architecture of your app?
-Would you start with the core feature or maybe the easiest to implement?
-A lot of us make the mistake of not emphasizing enough on the Information Architecture of the app.
+Would you start with the core feature or maybe the easiest feature to implement?
+A lot of us make the mistake of not spending enough time planning an app’s Information Architecture.

-In order to get this right, you need to know what is important on the mobile platform and then what is important to the user.
-Remember,
+In order to get this right, you need to know what is important on a given mobile platform and also what is important to the user.
+Remember:

-Find out the content or features most accessed by the user, and put them on the top.
+Identify the content or features most accessed by the user, and put them on the top.
 That is also called prioritizing by popularity.
-You will only get to that if you Research how the user will use the app.
+You will only understand this by researching how the user will use the app.

-Another lethal mistake to avoid when it comes to designing the Information Architecture of your app is having an overwhelming Navigation.
-Ever heard of the phrase Keep It Simple Stupid or KISS, for short.
-That translates to keeping a minimalistic approach.
+Another big mistake to avoid when it comes to designing the Information Architecture of your app is using a convoluted navigation.
+Ever heard of the phrase Keep It Simple Stupid or KISS, for short?
+That roughly translates to using a minimalistic approach.

-Don’t put in too many categories and for every category you do put, there must be some form of relating content in it.
+Don’t put too many categories in, and for every category you do put, there must be some form of valuable content in it.
 NEVER LEAVE A CATEGORY EMPTY!

-Lastly, I would advise you on the number of links you put in your article as well.
-I know that’s more of an SEO thing, but seeing too many links in your app is a bad omen for anyone who reads frequently.
-Add links in sensible numbers, do not over stuff your users with a dozen links.
-That’s bad with any angle you look through.
+Lastly, I would advise you to limit the number of links you put in your article as well.
+I know that’s more of an SEO thing, but seeing too many links in your app can be a turnoff to readers.

-All of these and some more, in balance, contribute to a smooth Information architecture.
+All of these practices, in balance, will help contribute to a smooth Information architecture.

 Why do we download apps?
 Because we need some problem addressed.
 Pictures don’t look good?
-We download photo editors.
+We download photo editing apps.
 Just like that, Every app is a solution!

 When you are designing, remember the problem your design solves and move on to the next goal.
-A random design of based on your own preferences might land you some luck (only if you have good taste), but a long term guarantee of your designed UI will most eminently depend on how meaningful and valuable the UI of your app is in solving a problem.
+A design based on your own preferences might work (if your preferences align with the app’s end users’), but normally, the success of your UI will most eminently depend on how effective the app’s UI addresses problems and needs.

 Consistency is one of the most vital elements of a great UI design.
-It should be applied on each and every interacting element of your app.
+It should be considered when applying each and every element of your app.